 No federal funds are provided for research under this notification.
 Rather, funds generated from the sale of landed scallop RSA quota shall be used to cover the cost of research activities, including vessel costs.
 The Federal Government is not liable for any costs incurred by the researcher or vessel owner should the sale of set-aside quota not fully reimburse the researcher or vessel owner for their expenses.
-Any additional funds generated through the sale of set-aside landings, above the cost of the research activities, shall be retained by the vessel owner as compensation for the use of his/her vessel.
+Any additional funds generated through the sale of set aside landings, above the cost of the research activities, shall be retained by the vessel owner as compensation for the use of his/her vessel.

-The Scallop RSA TAC is 1.25 million pounds per scallop fishing year (March through February).
-Under the previous 2015/2016 Federal Funding Opportunity, NMFS awarded 3,394 pounds of scallops from the 2016 set-aside.
-Consequently, under this solicitation there are 1,249,606 million pounds available from the 2016 RSA TAC, and 1.25 million pounds available from the 2017 RSA TAC.
+The Scallop RSA sub-Annual Catch Limit (ACL) is 1.25 million pounds per scallop fishing year (April through March).
+Under the previous 2017/2018 Federal Funding Opportunity, NMFS awarded 133,037 pounds of scallops from the 2018 sub-ACL.
+Consequently, under this solicitation there are 1,116,963 pounds available from the 2018 RSA sub-ACL, and 1.25 million pounds available from the 2019 RSA sub-ACL.

-All scallop RSA quota awards will be made in pounds of scallops, and will not be associated with a specific fishing area or days-at-sea allocation.
+All scallop RSA awards will be made in pounds of scallops, and will not be associated with a specific fishing area or days-at-sea allocation.
 RSA quota may be harvested from any area that is open to the scallop fishery (i.e., open access areas and open areas), unless otherwise restricted by the Council.
-Applicants should be aware that yellowtail flounder bycatch in the scallop fishery may restrict the harvest of RSA quota in certain times and areas.
+Applicants should be aware that flounder bycatch in the scallop fishery may trigger accountability measures that could affect the harvest of RSA quota in certain times and areas.

-In the event that the entire scallop RSA TAC is not fully expended, NMFS may award unused RSA quota to compensate projects due to low scallop prices or to expand a project within its original topic area.
+In the event that the entire scallop RSA sub-ACL is not fully expended, NMFS may award unused RSA quota to compensate projects due to low scallop prices or to expand a project within its original topic area.
 In such an instance, the awarded allocation will be posted on the NMFS Northeast Cooperative Research website (www.nefsc.noaa.gov/coopresearch).

-To apply for set-aside quota, applicants must submit a budget that is based on funds necessary to execute the research plan and funds necessary to compensate vessel owners harvesting set-aside quota.
+Applicants must submit a budget that is based on funds necessary to execute the research plan and funds necessary to compensate vessel owners harvesting set-aside quota.
 Upon project selection, NMFS will negotiate with successful applicants on the specific RSA quota award.
 Projects will be selected based on technical merit, management relevance, and responsiveness to Council research priorities.
 NMFS will establish a common scallop price estimate, based on the best and most recent data available at the time of negotiations, to determine the amount of set-aside necessary to cover research and compensation fishing expenses.
+For reference, \$ 12/lb was used for projects funded through the 2017/2018 scallop RSA competition.